 At breakfast, Alan and I sat around the large kitchen table watching Claire Dorgan prepare french toast topped with oats and stewed apples accompanied by thick slices of bacon.
 We shared our meal with guests from Ottawa, Corsica and Santa Fe.
 With Gary and Claire’s easy banter melting away any language barriers, we were soon laughing our way through the meal.

 What is there to do at such a remote location?
-You name it— explore Valley of the Gods (a mini-Monument Valley), raft the San Juan River, photograph the river curves at Goosenecks State Park, or drive to Monument Valley, Natural Bridges National Monument or national parks at Canyonlands and Arches.
+You name it— explore Valley of the Gods (a mini-Monument Valley), raft the San Juan River, photograph the river curves at Goosenecks State Park, or explore the Monument Valley Scenic Drive, Natural Bridges National Monument or national parks at Canyonlands and Arches.

 Dinner requires a drive to Mexican Hat or Bluff, Utah.
 For a real Western steak, try Cottonwood Steakhouse.
 If you eat outside under the cottonwood tree, don’t sit at the first few tables.
 Those are reserved for locals.

 Alan and I enjoyed relaxing in the comfy rocking chairs on Valley of the God Bed and Breakfast’s 75′ covered front porch, watching the sunset reflect on Monument Valley.
 Next time, we’ll bring our own steak and cook it on the gas stove that sits at the end of the porch.
 Or, maybe we’ll get lucky, if Gary and Claire are cooking a roast in their solar-powered oven.
 They might share.

 Use our Utah Travel Resources page to plan your next trip to Utah